tbm00/Command64/README.md

       - "stop"
   '3': # Usage: "/cmd promotedonor <argument>" i.e. "/cmd promotedonor Notch"
     enabled: false
-    usePerm: "group.supermod"
+    usePerm: "command64.supermod"
     usePermValue: true
     customCommand: "promotedonor"
     consoleCommands:
       - "lp user <argument> promote donor"
-      - "say <argument> donated to the server and was promoted by <player>!"
+      - "say <argument> donated to the server and was promoted by <sender>!"
   # Add more entries as needed

 # timerCommandEntries get ran by the console after a delay.